Stories of all successful companies always start with a need to solve a defect or a problem. This is also how Prometec got started.

 Q-Robot was born.
 This new kind of sampler was fully automated and equipped with modern machinery that combined already well-proven mechanical solutions and latest technology.
 We began testing the prototype immediately, and the installation of first Q-Robot started at the Haapaniemi plant of Kuopion Energia around midsummer 2016.
 Soon after introduction of the Q-Robot of Kuopion Energia, tens of interested people visited the location.

-There are five Q-Robots in commercial use at the moment, and sixth robot has already been sold to the new bio energy plant of Oulun Energia.
-The fifth robot, however, was differed from others.
+There are seven Q-Robots in commercial use at the moment in three countries.
+The fifth robot was a bit differed from others.
 This robot was not only the first one installed abroad, but also the first to take samples from train wagons.
 This sampler was installed in one of the biggest power plants of Stockholm.

 As time has passed, we’ve been often contacted by operators working in different industries.
 They all struggle with sampling problems.
 And when will we install the first Q-Robot at a mine or pulp mill?
 It’s only a matter of time.